ValDin08/ComputerCraft_Turtle_Bucheron/README_en.md

 Enlarged inventory.
 Added manual/auto operation mode - `Manual not yet operational.`*

-*2.1: Smoother inventory management.*
+*2.1 : Smoother inventory management.*

-*2.2: Case not taken into account in string entries.
+*2.2 : Case not taken into account in string entries.
 Display of program version at turtle startup.*

-*2.3: Bug fix for descending after tree cutting.*
+*2.3 : Bug fix for descending after tree cutting.*

-*3.0: Integration of network communication with the server.*
+*3.0 : Integration of network communication with the server.*

-*3.1: Sending position, orientation, and number of trees cut during the current run to the server with each communication cycle using the CraftNET protocol.*
+*3.1 : Sending position, orientation, and number of trees cut during the current run to the server with each communication cycle using the CraftNET protocol.*

-*3.2: Improved energy efficiency.*
+*3.2 : Improved energy efficiency.*

-*3.3: Added stop function for the turtle from the server.
+*3.3 : Added stop function for the turtle from the server.
 Changed the information frame sent to the server.*

-*4.0-alpha02: PixelLink integration.
+*4.0-alpha02 : PixelLink integration.
 Program modified accordingly.*

+*4.0-alpha03 : Program corrections during tests.*

-*4.0-alpha03: Program corrections during tests.*
+*4.0-alpha04 : Program corrections during tests.*

 </details>

-**4.0-alpha04: Program corrections during tests.**
+**4.0-alpha05 : Program corrections during tests.
+Adding the smart detection of snake direction.
+Consolidating PixelLink communication functions.**

 ### Roadmap:

-- [x] Make the Turtle return to its waiting position in case of loss of connection with the server: validated with several disconnections in various locations.
-(OK v4.0-alpha03)
+- [x] OK v4.0-alpha03 : Make the Turtle return to its waiting position in case of loss of connection with the server: validated with several disconnections in various locations.
-- [x] Same when the server no longer authorizes the Turtle to work.
-(OK v4.0-alpha03)
+- [x] OK v4.0-alpha03 : Same when the server no longer authorizes the Turtle to work.
-- [x] Make the Turtle exit the zone when it needs to access a chest; it must restock/deposit in the correct chest.
-(OK v4.0-alpha03)
+- [x] OK v4.0-alpha03 : Make the Turtle exit the zone when it needs to access a chest; it must restock/deposit in the correct chest.
-- [x] Make the Turtle exit the zone when it needs to access several chests; it must restock/deposit in all chests.
-(OK v4.0-alpha04)
+- [x] OK v4.0-alpha04 : Make the Turtle exit the zone when it needs to access several chests; it must restock/deposit in all chests.
 - [ ] Bug detected in v4.0-alpha03: the Turtle leaves its work area but stops immediately after losing connection to the server.
 Its position is displayed on the HMI. --> Single occurrence, to be monitored...
 - [ ] Test on another farm (new configuration, orientation...)
-- [ ] Have the Turtle figure out which way to turn at the first corner when starting the snake.
+- [x] OK v4.0-alpha05 : Have the Turtle figure out which way to turn at the first corner when starting the snake.
 The following turns will alternate left/right based on the first turn.
 - [ ] Add a hardcoded start positioning if started outside its starting point.

 ---